mappingtools/mappingtools.github.io/src/pages/faq.md

 ## Starting Mapping Tools prompts me to install .NET, but I installed it already.

-It could be that you installed the wrong version of .NET.
-You need to install **.NET Desktop Runtime 5** with the **same architecture as Mapping Tools**.
-So if you have x64 Mapping Tools you need x64 .NET and if you have x86 Mapping Tools you need x86 .NET.
+Current versions of Mapping Tools target .NET 10 and are packaged self-contained, so they should not require a separate .NET installation.

-Reinstalling Mapping Tools with a fresh installer from the website should also fix the issue, because the installer automatically installs the correct version of .NET for you.
+If you still see a .NET prompt, make sure you are launching a current Mapping Tools release and reinstall with a fresh download from the website.

 ## Does Mapping Tools work in lazer?